 Spending on prescription drugs for insured Americans rose about 5 percent last year, driven by both greater medication use and higher prices, mainly for very expensive drugs termed specialty medicines.
 Still, the increase was half the rate in 2014, which saw the biggest price jump since 2003.

 A report by the largest U.S. prescription benefit manager, Express Scripts Holding Co., also found the average price of brand-name drugs already on the market increased by 16.2 percent in 2015 and has jumped 98.2 percent since 2011.
-Despite intense criticism from patients and politicians of soaring drug prices, as well as congressional probes, last year one-third of brand-name prescription drugs had price increases exceeding 20 percent.
+One-third of brand-name prescription drugs had price increases exceeding 20 percent last year.

 The data are based on prescription claims processed by Express Scripts.
 The St. Louis company handles pharmacy benefits for about 85 million Americans with insurance, provided by employers, local and state governments, unions and Affordable Care Act insurance exchanges.